turkunov/turkunov/README.md

 - 🌱 I’m currently learning **Hive, Redis and MLFlow**

+- 🌌 I'm posting quite frequently about my journey in DS/ML as well as share research in my blog: https://t.me/burkunovich

 - 🤝 I’m always looking forward to volunteering at open-source projects that involve **scientific research** or projects **that promote positive social change**

 - 📫 How to reach me **@yturkunov (TG)**